 This category includes options which require more time commitment and will require you to complete a PVG form, provide references and undergo training.
 Typically you will be expected to give 3 – 6 months regular commitment from the time you become a volunteer.

 Please register and apply for any of these opportunities via https://volunteer.src.gla.ac.uk/.
 Availability might vary, so contact email@example.com if you find the option that you are interested in is not listed on the database or if you have any questions.
 New opportunities may become available – follow up us on Twitter @VolunteerGU or like us at VolunteerGlasgowUniversity on Facebook to keep up to date.

 If you are studying in Glasgow for less than 6 months, these options might not be so useful for you, due to the time involved in obtaining a PVG membership.

 If you are unsure if these options are suitable, please speak with the SVSS Coordinator or email firstname.lastname@example.org

 We work with a range of organisations who work with elderly people to support them to live happy and fulfilled lives.
-Volunteering opportunities include supporting isolated people by sharing food you have prepared via Meal Makers, helping to deliver shopping to people who can’t easily get out themselves through Food Train, working with people who are affected by dementia and their carers with services provided by Alzheimer Scotland, and working with LGBTQI+ people through the services provided by LGBT Health.
+Volunteering opportunities include supporting isolated people by sharing food you have prepared via Meal Makers, helping to deliver shopping to people who can’t easily get out themselves through Food Train, and working with people who are affected by dementia and their carers with services provided by Alzheimer Scotland.

-Students can help out by providing one to one support to those affected by cancer and other life threating illness such as with MacMillan Cancer Care, Chest Heart and Stroke Scotland, or the Prince and Princess of Wales Hospice, Action on Hearing Loss and RNIB.
+Students can help out by providing one to one support to those affected by cancer and other life threating illness such as with MacMillan Cancer Care, Action on Hearing Loss and RNIB.
 These organisations look for students who are able to give an ongoing commitment, although the Hospice has a range of roles available, including work in charity shops.

 Working in the field of recovery, addiction and health prevention